ahmoosavi/ahmoosavi.github.io/_news/announcement_0.md

 related_posts: false
 ---

-My work on dynamic distributed ambulatory care scheduling was accepted for publication in *Production & Operations Management*.
+Our work on dynamic distributed ambulatory care scheduling was accepted for publication in *Production & Operations Management*.